Start up

 The Simple Mesh option allows for the use of the background camera or freehand drawing.

 Choose the PPUs you intend to work with.
-From now on the background image and sprites will be created with these PPUs.
+From now on the sprites will be created with these PPUs.

 According to the initial configuration chosen, the Camera Background field will appear.
 Drag your background image from the project folder.
 It can be either a 2D Texture or a 2D sprite.

 The Character field will appear.
 You can decide whether or not to use it in setting up your scene.
 However, it is strongly recommended because it will allow you to test your scene well.
 You can enter it at any time.
-Two scripts, ObjControl and CharCtrl, will be added to it.
-If you want to use the example script provided with 2.5dTK to move the character it should have only two components: Animator and NavMesh Agent (see the settings of the character provided in the demos).
-You will be able to restore your components once the scene is ready.
+Two scripts, ObjControl and CharCtrl25dTKPersp or CharCtrl25dTKOrtho, will be added to it.

-If you need to reset your scene and start from scratch click the Restart 2.5d Toolkit button below the character field.
+If you need to reset your scene and start from scratch click the Start over button below the character field.

 vbgamestudio